Skip to Main Content

 • A budgeting app: If you’ve never tried this, you may end up liking it more than expected.
 I sure did, and it’s refreshing to have calculations done automatically, not to mention receiving handy money management alerts.

-3. I sized up my high-yield savings account
+3. I re-evaluated my high-yield savings account

 Lately, rates on many deposit accounts have been edging lower as banks anticipate a possible September Federal Reserve rate cut.
 So I wanted to make sure my savings account is still earning a competitive annual percentage yield (APY).
 I also decided to compare other perks the account provides me with those offered by other online banks.